Qbizinc/qbiz-wiki/Architecture-Evaluations/Data-Architecture-Cost-Application-Optimization-Process.md

 - Always provisioning additional compute resources in a cluster as "overhead" that services can utilize to account for unexpected increases in usage
 - Overprovisioning SSD that may not be used for months but allows for a database to grow unencumbered, etc.

 Specially, if an application is provisioned such that the compute is being heavily utilized, this could be considered cost optimized but vulnerable to a spike in traffic or other unexpected events.
-Conversely, an application could be overprovisioned such that actual usage of compute resources is low; this architecture could certainly have good performance (assuming the architecture application optimized) but would NOT be cost optimized.
+Conversely, an application could be overprovisioned such that actual usage of compute resources is low; this architecture could certainly have good performance (assuming the application is optimized) but would NOT be cost optimized.

-Thus, the goal should not be solely to minimize costs and/or maximize performance, but instead find the right balance of cost and performance that keeps costs down while also allowing for the application to be able to scale to handle unexpected events like spikes in traffic without a degradation in performance (within reason).
+Thus, the goal should not be solely to minimize costs and/or maximize performance, but instead find the right balance of cost and performance that keeps costs down while also allowing for the application to be able to scale to handle unexpected events like reasonable spikes in traffic without a degradation in performance.

 Acknowledging the nonzero time/energy cost of engineers having to provision and allocate additional resources should also be taken into account.
 The more overhead an application has, the less time engineers have to spend provisioning additional resources for it and vice versa.
 Determining exact overheads will be a process of trial and error, and can be further informed by a regular performance testing process.
+Looking into implementing cloud features such as auto scaling is also a useful exercise here.

 A template performance testing document including example reports, tools and sources used, and metrics gathered can be found here: